Stanislaus River North Fork near Arnold

 Breathless, class IV+

 A very long boulder garden requires so much constant maneuvering that you will be out of breath at the bottom, at this altitude.
+This is a forested area, so watch for down trees in this section.

 7.5